 Misal Pav Recipe

-Updated: November 12, 2024, By Swasthi
+Updated: April 1, 2025, By Swasthi

 This Misal Pav is as hearty and rustic as you’ll find.
 It’s not one simple dish but an amalgam of unique foods – a sprouts curry served with butter toasted dinner rolls/ pav, farsan and fresh chopped onions.
 Misal Pav is almost like a meal prep food but one that brings you a blast of flavors from hot to tangy.
+I also have a less-spicy kids’ friendly version at the end of this post.

 This 100-year-old street food with its variations is popular in Maharashtra.
 Misal Pav is one of the few unadorned street foods that have made the leap from hand carts and factory canteens to fast food joints and fine dine restaurants.